fyukcell/fyukcell/README.md

-- 👋 Hi, I’m @fyukcell
+- 👋 Hi, I’m Mehmet Yuksel.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Wed & Desktop applications written using anything under .Net
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Blazor.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that sounds smart.
-- 📫 How to reach me ...
+- 📫 How to reach me, I`ll find you if I want to.

 <!---
 fyukcell/fyukcell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.